 Minister Debt Relief

 Minister Debt Relief helps ministers pay down debt — and achieve greater financial well-being — through financial planning and a grant of up to $10,000.
-Starting January 1, 2022, this three-year pilot program will provide up to 150 grants per year.
+This program will provide up to 150 grants per year.

 Supporting ministers' financial well-being